K-12 Outreach Programs

 ChicTech Visits (pronounced “sheek-tek”) are led by members of the Women in Computer Science student club.
 An all-volunteer ChicTech team will travel to Illinois high schools to deliver a presentation to explain and demystify the field of computer science.
 The ChicTech team will give a glimpse into life as an Illinois CS student and explore the exciting and challenging career options open to graduates.
 The presentation also confronts the stereotypes of the male-dominated field and debunks myths, cites success stories, and shares personal experiences.
 To schedule a ChicTech visit, please email email@example.com.

 Illinois Computer Science hosts a chapter of Girls Who Code (girlswhocode.com), a club that allows middle school and high school girls to explore coding in a fun and friendly environment.
 The goal is to inspire, educate, and equip girls with the computing skills to pursue 21st century opportunities.
-The Illinois Computer Science Girls Who Code club is full for the 2019-2020 school year.
-If you would like to be added to our waitlist, please email firstname.lastname@example.org.
+The Illinois Computer Science Girls Who Code club is now full for the 2022-2023 school year.
+If you have any questions, please email firstname.lastname@example.org.

 Organized by Illinois Computer Science students and staff, Sail is a free, day-long showcase for high school students to learn about computer science in fun workshops, explore career opportunities, and take a campus tour and experience what it’s like to be a computer science student in the College of Engineering at the University of Illinois.